 The set has a modest 143 cards in it but isn’t really seen as achievable despite that modest number.
 The cards are pretty rare with PSA grading only one or, at most, a handful of each card.
 There simply aren’t many of them around.
 They do pop up on eBay relatively often but with so few of each one known and given the prices of even low-grade cards, collecting even half of the set would be a pretty remarkable achievement.

 While the set features real names of players, it’s considered a generic issue of sorts because the poses depicted in the artwork were used for more than one player, similar to the E91 American Caramel cards.
+Even though many of the poses were the same, the exact artwork on the cards was not and variances between players.

 About George Wood